sstirling/data-toolbox/README.md

 From this data portal template reporters in the newsroom can:

-&bull; Submit a data request to the project management system or ask a question &bull; Get raw data
+&bull; Submit a data request to the project management system or ask a question<br>
+&bull; Get raw data <br>
-&bull; Find tools to get, clean, analyze and visualize data &bull; Access nearly 600 NICAR tutorials and presentations through a searchable database &bull; Grab embeds for already made, evergreen data viz &bull; Access state GIS warehouse
+&bull; Find tools to get, clean, analyze and visualize data<br>
+&bull; Access nearly 600 NICAR tutorials and presentations through a searchable database<br>
+&bull; Grab embeds for already made, evergreen data viz<br>
+&bull; Access state GIS warehouse